rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 with the maximum number of matching log entries across logs returned by `<q>` [query](https://docs.victoriametrics.com/victorialogs/logsql/#query-syntax).

 For example, the following query returns top 7 [log streams](https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields) with the maximum number of log entries over the last 5 minutes.
-The number of entries are returned in the `hits` field:
+The number of entries is returned in the `hits` field:

 ```logsql
 _time:5m | top 7 by (_stream)